brownbird-team/facto/README.md

 This is a simple factorial calculator.
 You can build this program using GNU make, just `cd` into project directory and run `make` command.
-To do this on debian based systems, you need to install `build-essential` pakage.
+To do this on debian based systems, you need to install `build-essential` package.
 The compiled program will be saved in build folder inside the project directory.
 Below are the commands that can be used to build and start the program.